TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-20-2.png)

-1. Plot of the autocorrelation function for each parameter using the draws after burnin and compute the effective sample size.
+e.
+Plot of the autocorrelation function for each parameter using the
+    draws after burnin and compute the effective sample size.

 HINTS: